 We've seen that there's some uncertainty regarding the date of the Ball 60's introduction to the market.
 It may have appeared (at least on a local distribution basis) as early as 1946, although Edward Ingram seemed to believe that it had actually shown up on the broader market in late 1947.
 It should be obvious that these two scenarios are by no means mutually exclusive - both interpretations may be true.

 Be that as it may, the Ball seems to have remained on the market through 1948.
 However, its disappearance from subsequent model engine listings implies that production did not continue far if at all into 1949.
 Presumably the fact that even in tuned form the engine could not quite compete on level terms with either the Dooling or McCoy models (see below) spelled the end of the line, as it did for other racing engines such as the Hornet and Bungay.

 In terms of the number of engines manufactured, we are on somewhat shaky ground.
-The only serial numbers so far confirmed for unquestionably original examples of the Ball 60 are AC 027 (formerly owned by Clarence Lee), BC 063, BC 185 and 754 (no letter prefix).
-The second and fourth of these examples both appeared almost simultaneously on eBay in late 2018 and sold for over US $450 apiece.
+The only serial numbers so far confirmed for unquestionably original examples of the Ball 60 are AC 027 (formerly owned by Clarence Lee), BC 063, BC 172, BC 185 and 754 (no letter prefix).
+The second and fifth of these examples both appeared almost simultaneously on eBay in late 2018 and sold for over US $450 apiece.
 I was the lucky winner of the auction for engine number 754, which appears to be new and unrun, while one of my readers acquired the other unit.
-The other two numbers were reported by Tim Dannels.
+The other three numbers were reported by Tim Dannels.

 At first sight, the number on my engine seems to imply the production of at least 754 engines, although the relative infrequency with which examples show up on eBay and elsewhere tends to argue against this.
 Still, it's undeniably possible ..........